Japan beats Italy 34-17 in first of 2 tests

-OITA, Japan — Lomano Lava Lemeki and Kotaro Matsushima scored second-half tries on Saturday to lead Japan to a 34-17 win over Italy in the first of two tests, Japan's first win over Italy in five years.
+OITA, Japan — Lomano Lava Lemeki and Kotaro Matsushima scored second-half tries on Saturday to lead Japan to a 34-17 win over Italy in the first of two tests.
+It was Japan's first win against Italy in five years.

 Lemeki gave Japan a 25-17 lead on the hour mark and Matsushima ran in Japan's fourth try five minutes later to widen the advantage to 32-17.
 Yu Tamura added a conversion to complete the scoring for the hosts.